sagemath/sagenb/development notes.rst

 Frontend
 ========

 The frontend of the Sage Notebook is built on Twitter's Bootstrap framework, MathJax, LESS, TinyMCE, and CodeMirror.
+Content is loaded dynamically -- no more sending HTML back-and-forth between the server and the browser.
+All communication is done with JSON using the encode_response and decode_response functions.

 CSS vs LESS vs SASS/SCSS
 ------------------------

-Although some have suggested that we stick to plain CSS, CSS preprocessing is the future and significantly speeds up development.
-The choice between LESS and SASS is trickier.
+Although plain CSS is more standard, CSS preprocessing is very similar and significantly speeds up development.
+The choice between LESS and SASS is tough.
 The Notebook is written in LESS for the time being primarily because the Bootstrap framework is built on LESS.
 I would certainly not be offended, however, if someone was interested in rewriting the stylesheet in SASS.